Jaws Wired Shut: Cultural references

 The title of the episode was pitched by The Simpsons writer Max Pross, and is a reference to Stanley Kubrick's 1999 drama film Eyes Wide Shut.
 According to Jean, the writers chose the title because "[they] thought it would have been more well-remembered."
 When Homer's jaw is wired shut, he writes words on a portable chalkboard to communicate with people.
 This is a reference to Anthony Hopkins' character in Legends of the Fall, who, after having a stroke, also communicates with people using a chalkboard.
 The song used in the ballet scene is "The Blue Danube Waltz", which was also used in 2001: A Space Odyssey, another film by Kubrick.

 A scene in the episode takes place on the talk show "Afternoon Yak", a parody of The View, with the hosts based on The View's real-life host Barbara Walters and Joy Behar, and former hosts Lisa Ling and Star Jones.
 The View's audience members are also referenced, and are depicted in the episode as "giv[ing] a huge response" to everything in the program.
 The play that Bart and Homer are rehearsing in the living room was written by American playwright Edward Albee.
 Near the end of the episode, Homer gains strength by drinking a can of beer.
 The scene parodies the character Popeye, who gained super-strength from eating spinach.
 Homer also talks in a manner similar to Popeye after drinking the beer.
 Marge also resembles Popeye's love interest Olive Oyl in the scene.

 Another scene shows the Simpsons in a movie theater, where Lisa tries to solve the following quiz: "Name that character: MOT HANKS".
 She answers, seemingly obvious, "Tom Hanks", while the right answer turns out to be "Otm Shank", "India's answer to Brian Dennehy" according to fellow moviegoer Apu.
 The Itchy & Scratchy PSA showing at the theater is titled "To Kill a Talking Bird", a play on the 1960 novel To Kill a Mockingbird.
+Additionally, Binky from Life In Hell appears behind Itchy.

 The sign on the Springfield Civic Center mentions that the demolition derby was featured in the 1985 film Faces of Death III, an entry in the controversial mondo horror film series Faces of Death.